Luisenden/qnetsur/docs/_build/html/_sources/whatis.md.txt

 The Challenge
 -------------
 Quantum network simulations are computationally intense.
-Global optimization methods like simulated annealing or genetic algorithms require many function evaluations, which is impractical for such heavy computations. `qnetsur` addresses this by using smart machine learning models to make the optimization process more efficient and feasible.
+Global optimization methods like simulated annealing or genetic algorithms require many function evaluations, which is impractical for such heavy computations. `qnetsur` addresses this by using machine learning models to make the optimization process more efficient and feasible.